 Thirteen months after Cameron, we had Angus, and sixteen months later, we also had Pete.
 Thirteen months after Pete, we welcomed another little boy James into our family.
 And in April this year, Edward entered our lives.

 Despite the hard work, the exhaustion, and the tears, I would not swap motherhood – with all its ups and downs – for anything else in the world.

 In addition to losing Cameron, we had a miscarriage between Angus and Pete.
 We named that little life Thomas – or Tiny Tom as we like to call him.

-Since getting married six years ago, we have moved five times which has been all sorts of fun.
+Since getting married nine years ago, we have moved five times which has been all sorts of fun.
 We now live in a leafy suburb in the northern beaches where there are many lizards.
 I do not like lizards.

 We have no pets, though Rick (desperately) wants a dog.
 I am yet to be convinced.